QiXuanMin/qixuanmin.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Master Student of Engineering
+role: Master Student of Science

 # Organizations/Affiliations to show in About widget
 organizations: